RohitPaul0007/New-Website/README.md

 # New-Website
-It is repository of website
+It is repository of a website